-- Press one of the display buttons in the middle of the tool bar (MAP VIEW, GRAPH VIEW, REPORT VIEW, COORDINATE VIEW) - From the main menu select View > Map (or Graph, Report, Coordinate)
+- Press one of the display buttons in the middle of the tool bar (MAP VIEW, GRAPH VIEW, REPORT VIEW, COORDINATE VIEW, 3D VIEW).
+If you are working with rooms, the ROOM VIEW may also be used. - From the main menu select View > Map (or Graph, Report, Coordinate, Room, 3D)